Simon Foster

 Simon Foster (born 1961) is a British Labour Party politician who has served as the West Midlands Police and Crime Commissioner since May 2021.

 Prior to his election, Foster worked as a legal aid solicitor for 35 years.
 For 22 of those years, he was a partner in a law firm, where he specialised in housing and public law.

 Foster was first elected as the Police and Crime Commissioner (PCC) for the West Midlands in May 2021.
-He was re-elected to the position in May 2024.
+He was re-elected to the position in May 2024 on a turnout of 29.5%.

 Foster is married and has three daughters.
 He has lived in the West Midlands for over 38 years.